 The dog days of summer are here—but we’re thinking about fish!
 Summertime is a great time of year to relax on the water with friends to enjoy fishing for some of the Bay’s iconic species, like striped bass (rockfish).
 However, there are some times that fishing for striped bass are better than others.

 Work to replace aging CBIBS buoys with new, smaller buoys is progressing—and evolving.
-As Chesapeake Bay boaters and anglers head into the busy season, the CBIBS team provides this update on the status and plans for buoys:
+As Chesapeake Bay boaters and anglers enjoy the busy summer boating season, the CBIBS team provides this update on the status and plans for buoys:

 Ah, spring.
 Temperatures are rising, and winter’s grey skies and precipitation yield to generally more sunshine.
 That also means that water temperatures in the Chesapeake Bay and its tributaries are on the rise as well, indicating to many living resources that it’s time to be on the move, and in some cases, to reproduce.